For most of history, many of our faith practices involved rhythms that were hard to escape.

 Christians building a prayer habit or returning to prayer after a gap.

-One of the most widely used Bible apps globally.
-YouVersion’s scale is its defining feature.
-It functions as a global access point to Scripture, offering tools that make Bible engagement possible across languages, contexts, and levels of familiarity, removing every possible barrier to access.
+As the most widely used Bible app globally, scale is its defining strength.
+It acts as a true access point, reaching across languages, cultures, and levels of familiarity to remove every possible barrier to access

 Key features: